radon-provenance/radon-provenance.github.io/architecture.md

 nomenclature), a *user* or a *group*, a message is sent to a MQTT broker.
 This message contains information about the operation and resource.

-An additional row is also written in a Cassandra table for audit purpose.
+An additional row is also written in a dedicated Cassandra table for audit purpose.

 Radon is using the Eclipse Mosquitto message broker, run as a docker container.

 ### Workflow Engine

 The workflow engine is a daemon that listens to the MQTT.
-It executes user scripts written in Python when events occur on the Radon Management System.
+It executes user scripts when events occur on the Radon Management System.

-When a user-defined script is triggered, it is passed the topic as a command line argument, and metadata about the object is given in JSON format through `stdin`.
-The script is executed in a Docker container running Python 3.4.3, the script is executed as the user `nobody`.

-As the script is run in command line, we can imagine using scripts in any kind of languages.
+Current workflow engine is implemented with the Drools Rule Engine.
+Each event appearing in the MQTT queue is transformed as a fact in Drools database, then a set of rules can be triggered accordingly.

 ## Data Layer